Health & Safety

 Overlay Insurance for Study Abroad with Affiliate Partner Programs

-Overlay Insurance is applicable only for Study Abroad programs provided by a vendor that has a valid written agreement with CSU and travel accident insurance is required to be purchased from that vendor.
-CSU assumes no responsibility for travel anywhere that has not been approved by CSU.
-This coverage is intended to supplement, not replace, the insurance required by the Study Abroad vendor who, under a written agreement with CSU, provides educational opportunities for CSU students to study abroad.
-This extension to the vendor’s insurance provides General Liability insurance, but does not include Travel Assistance, Accident & Health or any of its associated benefits including but not limited to: Medical Expense, Emergency Medical, Emergency Medical Evacuation, Repatriation of Remains, Emergency Reunion, Home Country Extension, Security Evacuation, Trip Cancellation, Trip Interruption, Accidental Death & Dismemberment, Coma, Felonious Assault, Hijacking and Air Piracy, etc.
+Overlay Insurance is applicable only for Study Abroad programs provided by an affiliated partner provider that has a valid written agreement with CSU/Cal Poly and travel accident insurance is required to be purchased from that provider.
+The CSU assumes no responsibility for travel anywhere that has not been approved by CSU.
+This coverage is intended to supplement, not replace, the insurance required by the Study Abroad provider who, under a written agreement with CSU, provides educational opportunities for CSU students to study abroad.
+This extension to the provider's insurance provides General Liability insurance, but does not include Travel Assistance, Accident & Health or any of its associated benefits including but not limited to: Medical Expense, Emergency Medical, Emergency Medical Evacuation, Repatriation of Remains, Emergency Reunion, Home Country Extension, Security Evacuation, Trip Cancellation, Trip Interruption, Accidental Death & Dismemberment, Coma, Felonious Assault, Hijacking and Air Piracy, etc.

 You will be provided instructions during your application process on how to purchase the insurance for your affiliate partner program.